Mitchell3514/flipzz/README.md

 # flippz
-Othello's time has come with this new version; flippz.
-An online multiplayer website to play othello in a beautiful way.
+Othello's time has come; introducing Flippz.
+A refreshed online multiplayer experience for a game that never gets old.